 |

-With such well-organized storage, it will become easier to change items for exposition in Freiburg's museums in addition to those
+With such well-organized storage, it will become easier to change items for exhibition in Freiburg's museums, in addition to the

 No comments: